JammuGenocide/Statements/README.md

            “…we were losing control of the outer areas.”
 When the last prince was watching his empire’s steady fall, his father Hari Singh’s exit had created an anarchic setup in Kashmir — perhaps paving way for the larger crisis.
+**William W Baker**

+           According to William W Baker, Maharaja not only ordered the local people of Poonch to lay down their arms, but his order was for all Muslims of the state to voluntarily turn over all their weapons to his police.
+When his order was resisted, the Muslims, who were five lakh in number.
+Among them, two lakh were murdered and the rest fled for their safety to West Pakistan.